ars-xwz/Portfolio-Optimizer/README.md

 # Portfolio Optimizer

-A web app that helps you split your money across stocks using Modern Portfolio Theory (Markowitz mean-variance optimization) — with both a plain-English mode for beginners and a detailed quant view for anyone who wants the numbers.
+A web app that helps you split your money across stocks using Modern Portfolio Theory (Markowitz mean-variance optimization); with both a plain-English mode for beginners and a detailed quant view for anyone who wants the numbers.

 ## Status: 🚧 In progress